-This view shows the drivers of growth in carbon dioxide emissions, which reflects about 2/3 of all greenhouse gas emissions.
+The Kaya Graphs depict the drivers of growth in carbon dioxide emissions from energy, which reflects about two-thirds of all greenhouse gas emissions.

-It is called the “Kaya” view because of the equation below, created by Yoichi Kaya:
+To access the Kaya Graphs view, click on the “View” menu bar item and then “Kaya Graphs.”
+It is called the “Kaya” view because the equation below was created by Yoichi Kaya:

-Global Population x GDP per Capita x Energy Intensity of GDP x Carbon Intensity of Energy = CO2 Emissions from Energy
+Global Population × GDP per Capita × Energy Intensity of GDP × Carbon Intensity of Energy = CO2 Emissions from Energy

 Here is one way to understand its trends over time:

-Global Population is growing—we are currently approaching 8 billion people—and anticipate growth to 11 billion by the end of the century, according to UN projections.
+Global Population is growing—we are currently more than 8 billion people—and anticipate growth to 11 billion by the end of the century, according to UN projections.
 The rate of growth is slowing over time as people have smaller families.

 GDP per Capita is growing steadily per year, and we assume it will continue, mostly as people in rapidly developing countries such as China, India, South Africa, Mexico, Brazil, and Indonesia attain higher standards of living.